 "I need to talk to you about that.
 I know you left Bridlington soon after the murder and have been back to South Yorkshire.

 "It is now time for you to hand yourself in and speak to me about what happened.

-"You need to know that you will be treated professionally and fairly by me and given the opportunity to speak to a legal advisor."'Want him caught'
+"You need to know that you will be treated professionally and fairly by me and given the opportunity to speak to a legal advisor."

 Mr Heald, who has been described as "dangerous" by police, has been seen several times in South Yorkshire and officers have urged the public not to approach him.

 Humberside Police said he had been spotted in Mexborough over the weekend, as well as in his home town of Rotherham in South Yorkshire.

 He is thought to be sleeping rough or staying with friends.

 Det Supt Mathew Hutchinson, of Humberside Police, said: "He is a dangerous man and he needs to be found and arrested as a matter of urgency.